andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 ![needs-import](images/needs-import.png)

-And the image showed how to configure a CSS inline in the app .
+And the image showed how to configure a CSS inline in the app.

+Teacher referred the components (like TextInput) as like Lego pieces.